Navy issues written reprimands for fuel spill that sickened 6,000 people at Pearl Harbor base

 The investigation concluded operator error caused a pipe to rupture when fuel was being transferred between tanks on May 6, 2021, leading 21,000 gallons (80,000 liters) to spill.
 Most of this liquid flowed into a fire suppression line and sat there for six months, causing the line to sag.
 A cart then rammed into the drooping line on Nov.
 20, releasing 20,000 gallons (75,700 liters) of fuel that entered a French drain and the drinking water well.

+The spill came even though the Navy for years reassured Oahu residents their water was safe despite Red Hill’s history of leaks, including when 27,000 gallons (102,206 liters) seeped from one tank.

-The episode upset people across Hawaii, including, veterans, environmentalists, Native Hawaiians, liberals and conservatives.
+The water poisoning upset people across Hawaii, including veterans, environmentalists, Native Hawaiians, liberals and conservatives.

+Wayne Tanaka, director of the Sierra Club of Hawaii, called the reprimands “outrageous” considering the damage done and the ongoing threat the leak poses to an aquifer underneath the tanks.

+“Just to have these written slaps on the wrist is insulting to our people, to our dignity,” Tanaka said.

 After months of resistance, the military agreed to an order from the state of Hawaii to drain the World War II-era tanks.
 It has spent the past year repairing equipment at the facility to safely remove the fuel beginning next month.
 It expects to finish by Jan.
 19.